TacoBadger/Netflix-Dataset-Project-1/README.md

 ![](https://github.com/TacoBadger/NetflixDataset/blob/main/dataset.png?raw=true)

-# Analysis of the Netflix Top 10 Dataset in Kaggle.
+# Introduction

-Worked with the dataset to find the Top titles on Netflix in US from 2020-04-01 to 2022-03-11.
-The dataset is a public dataset made available through Prasert Kanawattanachai on Kaggle.
-Please do take note that this document is for practice purposes only and it does not include any marketing of the titles involved.
+This is my first time working with data, so I found some simple dataset on Kaggle so I can practice some simple concepts.
+This time I made an analysis of the Netflix Dataset.
+The dataset is a public dataset made available through Prasert Kanawattanachai on Kaggle, it contains the top titles on Netflix in US from 2020-04-01 to 2022-03-11.

-## Authors
+## Author
 - [@TacoBadger](https://github.com/TacoBadger)

 ## Table of Contents